goplot/goplot/README.md

   3. Bash and bash scripts are highly accessible for both beginners and seasoned Linux experts.
   4. Monitoring and visualization needs are best met using open source tools, supplemented with custom scripts to get the data.

+**Note:** goplot is not for the faint of heart or fair weather novices!
+It is not a simple thing that you just install, but rather a suite of open source tools glued together with bash scripts.
+There is an xkcd for this... https://xkcd.com/1742/

 Uses
 ------------